bediger4000/bitmax/README.md

 This runs in O(n) time, where n is the value of the input integer.
-If you have an input like 8 or 16 or 268435456, it counts from n to 2\*n, doing n increments, and finding the number of bits in n integers.
+If you have an input like 8 or 16 or 268435456, it potentially counts from n to 2\*n, doing n increments, and finding the number of bits in n integers.
-This later part makes the constant part of the run-time large.
+This latter part makes the constant part of the run-time large.

 ---

 ### Algorithm 2

-1. Find the lowest 1-bit with a 0-bit to it's left in the input value.
+1. Find the lowest 1-bit with a 0-bit to its left in the input value.
 2. Put a zero in the position of the 1-bit, and a one in the position of the 0-bit.